 - All occupational licenses and registries provided by state or national professional boards.

 - The apprenticeship completion certificate issued by the Ohio State Apprenticeship Council.
 Apprenticeship completion certificates issued to students who achieved journeyperson status for programs not registered with the state may also be reported.

 - Industry certifications from a valid third-party.
-To assist in verification of the validity of the third-party certifications, ODHE, in collaboration with the Ohio Department of Education, is developing a list of approved industry certifications.
+To assist in verification of the validity of the third-party certifications, ODHE, in collaboration with the Ohio Department of Education, has developed a list of approved industry certifications.
 A process for submitting certifications for approval that are not on the initial list is available below (See Approval and Review Processess).
 To be approved, third-party certifications must:

 - Demonstrate preparation for an occupation or occupational cluster.
 Certifications, such as OSHA 10 or CPR, that only encompass basic safety or a basic skill requirement and do not demonstrate a distinguishable competency for a specific job are not requested for state reporting and, standing alone, may not qualify a certificate program as technical according to the Ohio Department of Higher Education criteria.